 Please refer to this link for more information

-The following are some preprocessing actions that are possible with WSO2 DAS:
+The following are some preprocessing actions that are possible with WSO2 SP:

 Ingesting can cleanup the data and enforce a shared schema.
 We believe this can make the rest of the processing simple and avoid each data processing task to repeat the cleanup logic.
 Furthermore, it stops different tasks from using different definitions of cleanup data.